A Quick Guide On How to Help Australian Farmers

 “As a consequence of climate change, drought is likely to be longer and more severe in some regions and over broader areas.
 It means that farmers and communities in some regions are likely to see drought more often.”

-Because of this, a $500 million drought stimulus package was introduced in November of last year, including concessional loans for businesses with a two-year interest free period.
+Because of this, a $500 million drought stimulus package was introduced in November of last year, including concessional loans for businesses with a two-year interest period.
 There was also millions of dollars’ worth of funding for regional and rural community projects to help with drought relief for farmers.